NativeScript/docs-v8/environment-setup.md

 python -m pip install six
 ```

-:::tip NOTE
+:::tip Note
-You may see a Deprecation warning when installing **six**, feel free to ignore it for now &mdash; NativeScript will update to Python 3.x in the near future.
+You may see a Deprecation warning when installing **six**, feel free to ignore it for now &mdash; NativeScript will update to Python 3.x in version 8.3.
 :::

 Install the **NativeScript CLI** globally: